 - Limited

-- Or an abbreviation of one of those words – Corp., Co., Inc., or Ltd.
+- Or an abbreviation for one of those words: Corp., Co., Inc., or Ltd.

 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

-If there is a name you want but are not ready to register the Corporation, you can file the Name Reservation Request with the Georgia Secretary of State.
-The name reservation will hold a name for up to 30 days, at the cost of $25.
+If you want a name but are not ready to register the Corporation, you can file a Name Reservation Request with the Georgia Secretary of State.
+The name reservation will hold a name for up to 30 days.

 While a Corporation has to select a unique name that another Georgia Corporation isn’t using, that doesn’t guarantee the name isn’t currently in use by someone else.
 So before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.